 Statistical Plus/Minus (SPM) is an estimate of the player’s contribution to the team’s point differential per 100 possessions, using his box score stats as inputs.
 In another words, SPM can be considered as a way of estimating adjusted plus-minus from box score stats.
-Statistical plus minus puts a weight to basic box score stats like points, steals, blocks etc., in an effort to solve the lowest mean residuals (average errors).
+Statistical plus-minus puts weight to basic box score stats like points, steals, blocks, etc., in an effort to solve the lowest mean residuals (average errors).

 The goal with the SPM technique is adding a more stable component to the player’s basic stats as a counterbalance to the basic plus-minus.
 As a well-known fact, basic plus-minus can be wildly inconsistent for individual players from season to season or under different coaches in a season.